Living in Church Hill

 Housing in Church Hill

 Church Hill offers an array of architectural styles due to residential construction projects between 1800 and about 1930.
 The scale ranges from small, historic homes to mansions.
-In many cases, homes’ architecture has been preserved, even as structures have been adapted to modern living.
+In many cases, the homes’ architecture has been preserved, even as structures have been adapted for modern living.
 In addition to single-family homes, duplexes, and apartment buildings, a variety of 19th and 20th century buildings have been re-purposed as condominiums or apartments, including schools and a church.
 New housing built in the past five years has also been constructed, as interest in living in this vibrant area has increased among residents.

 Transportation and Travel in Church Hill

-The Hill is crisscrossed by city bus lines and will be served by the Pulse bus system.
+The Hill is crisscrossed by city bus lines and served by the Pulse bus system.
 Interstate 95 forms part of the area’s western border, and Interstate 64 is just to the north.
 There’s an Amtrak station close by, and Richmond’s airport is 15 minutes to the east by car.
-Many residents choose the area because of its walkability, and parking is also ample.
+Many residents choose the area because of its walkability and ample parking.